rexrainbow/phaser3-rex-notes/docs/docs/ui-buttons.md

     - `click.clickInterval` : Interval between 2 'click' events, in ms.
 - `space` : Spaces between 2 button game objects.
 - `name` : Set name of this button game objects.
+- `eventEmitter` : Dispatch buttons' touch events to other game obhect, default is this buttons game object.
+- `groupName` : Optional group name for argument of touch events.
 - `type` : Type/behavior of these buttons.
     - `undefined` : No extra behavior, default value.
     - `'checkboxes'` : Set these buttons to checkboxes.